healthyregions/oeps/metadata/Access_Pharmacies.md

 #### Tract and Zip Code

-##### Distance
+##### Minimum Distance
 Next, the nearest resource analysis was conducted using minimum Euclidean distance as a proxy variable for access.
 This analysis included calculating centroids for all U.S. census tracts and ZCTAs, identifying the nearest pharmact to each tract/ZCTA centroid, then measuring the distance in miles.

 ##### Travel Time and Count Within Threshold

-We calculated travel-network access metrics for the driving travel time to the nearest pharmacy location and count of pharmacies within a 30 minute driving threshold.
-The driving travel cost matrices were sourced from [Project OSRM](http://project-osrm.org/) and are available at the Tract or ZCTA scales for mulitple transit modes via [this Box folder](https://uchicago.app.box.com/s/ae2mtsw7f5tb4rhciczufdxd0owc23as).
-This analysis was conducted in Python.
-The script is available in [code/Access Metrics - Health Resources](https://github.com/GeoDaCenter/opioid-policy-scan/tree/fc3d94053dd1941a96a5945d73cc6f4845453484/code/Access%20Metrics%20-%20Health%20Resources).
+We calculated travel-network access metrics for the driving travel time to the nearest Pharmavy location and count of Pharmacies within a 30 minute driving threshold.
+We calculated travel-network access metrics for every census tract centroid to the census tract centroid of nearest provider type.
+For zip code tabulation areas, overlapping tract-level measures were averaged, weighted by proportion of the overlapping tract, using the corresponding HUD tract-to-zip code crosswalks.

+This travel time analysis was conducted using a Python Computational notebook.

+- For 2021 measures, some of the scripts are available in code/AccessMetrics - MOUDs..
+- The updated 2025 notebook will be released in late January 2026, due to some refinements and updates.

+In addition, an impedance factor was introduced in 2025 access metrics.
+Raw travel time measures assume pristine conditions in a best-case-scenario.
+An impedance approach instead multiples the estimated travel time by a factor, in this case a factor of 2, better approximating actual travel time due to traffic, congestion, etc.

 #### County and State
 County and state-level variables include the **count** of Census tracts and the **percent** of Census tracts located within a 30 minute driving threshold of an FQHC, as well as the mean (average) driving time in minutes from Census tracts within the county or state.